mumairfarooqi/newyorker_yelp_assignment/README.md

 Inserting Dataframe into Cassandra Table - The Spark Dataframe holding the JSON data and leveraging the Cassandra package format writes into Cassandra NoSQL Table.

 Queries Execution Method - The set of queries used to validate the data inside Cassandra tables are executed from inside function called: execute_queries.
 Sample queries are written for testing the data semantics and more queries can be written in the same method.
+Idea(Next Steps):I could have created an external sql file encapsulating all queries and including even more and then from the python command line args to only pass argument like: "execute_queries" that could call the method to read the query file.

 #Prerequisites: